 The Adviser evaluates investment opportunities for the Fund using a proprietary value-oriented process that seeks to identify companies characterized by three attributes: change, neglect and relative valuation.
 The Adviser seeks to identify those changes that are material to a company's operations, outlook and prospects while also identifying companies that it believes have been neglected by other investors.
 The Adviser utilizes a primarily qualitative research process focused on these attributes to identify and invest in relatively undervalued companies.
-These factors formulate the Adviser's investment case for each company under consideration for investment.
-The Adviser's process is focused not only on building the investment case, but also on understanding how the case might deteriorate.
+These factors formulate the Adviser's process is focused not only on building the investment case, but also on understanding how the case might deteriorate.
 The Adviser's sell discipline is ultimately dependent upon the written investment case for the stock.
 A position generally will be sold when one or more of the following occurs: (i) an established price target is approaching or is attained, implying the stock has reached an estimation of fair valuation; (ii) a factor in the initial investment thesis has deteriorated causing the Adviser to reassess the potential for the company; or (iii) the Adviser identifies what it believes is a more promising investment opportunity.